Click here to download a free copy of our Iowa Marriage Officiant Guide.

 In Iowa, ordination or investment by the Church gives each clergy member the authority to perform the marriage rite.
 Iowa and local officials in the state are removed from any responsibility for verification of minister credentials.
 Iowa does not maintain a central registry of members of the clergy, and you are not required to undergo any specific formal training.

 Not a resident of Iowa?
 Iowa does not restrict legally ordained non-resident Marriage Officiants from performing wedding ceremonies anywhere in the state.

-Ordination Fee: We offer low-cost ordination (accepted throughout Iowa) for a nominal fee that covers our basic printing costs and any shipping charges, which is generally a fraction of how much you can earn by performing just one ceremony!
+Ordination Fee: We offer low-cost ordination that is valid and accepted throughout the United States, including Iowa, for a nominal fee that covers our basic printing costs, which is generally a fraction of how much you can earn by performing just one ceremony!